 2019 was a turning point for me.
 This year I joined an agency in Beirut and met market leaders in the MENA region, which opened doors for me.
 I also wanted to share a lot of what I learned and so I started volunteering and giving courses and workshops in partnership with Google.

 The COVID year was tough for most people, but it was the year that I saw the most growth in.
-Being in lockdown, got me and my soon to be partners realising that it’s time to build our own agency.
+Being in lockdown, got me and my soon-to-be partners realizing that it’s time to build our own agency.
 Throughout ’20-’21, I co-founded a boutique agency and joined Publicis Groupe as a team manager, heading one of their largest accounts in the MENA region.

-We also expanded to serve and grow with deserving clients from different industries such as Safety and Security, SaaS, Gaming, Health and Wellness,, and different PR and Marketing agencies.
+During these two years, I also grew to serve clients from different industries such as Safety and Security, SaaS, Gaming, Health and Wellness, and different PR and Marketing agencies.

 Aren’t you just sick of suffering as you attempt to work with self-proclaimed experts who continuously try to implement a one fit for all strategy?
 I’m Mohamad Abdallah, a fellow digital marketing geek, one who is obsessively determined to drive results.
 In 2020, I co-founded one of Lebanon’s fastest growing marketing agencies, and soon after founded Moe Media.

 Frequently Asked Question